FabianMoertter/keymaps/README.md

 # keymaps
-my keymaps for a 42 keys keyboard
+My keymaps for a 42 keys keyboard using Vial

 ## Layout
 Base Layer